GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 lfs.enabled
 : Whether to enable LFS for this project.
 If not set, defaults to `false`.

+lfs.maxObjectSize
+: Maximum allowed object size (per object) in bytes for this project, or 0 for no limit.
+If not set, defaults to 0.
+Common unit suffixes of `k`, `m`, and `g` are supported.

 **The following options can be configured in `$GERRIT_SITE/etc/@PLUGIN@.config` and `$GERRIT_SITE/etc/@PLUGIN@.secure.config.**